WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 seq 0 100 | parallel typst c flash.typ --input t={} -f png {}.png
 ```

+Yet, this still has a problem: images are huge to store on the disk, not to mention
+that we are generating 60k images.
+We could definitely do better.

 == The POSIX Pipe

 The naive approach involves writing to the disk, for FFmpeg would later read from